SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Experimental Setup

-For \acp{fga}, we use two trigger types: (1) a BadNets-style patch consisting of a square with a 4-pixel-wide blue border and $\mathcal{U}[0,1]^{3\times60\times60}$ interior, and (2) a SIG-based diffuse trigger in the form of a sine wave with frequency $f = 6$.
+For \acp{fga}, the BadNets~\cite{gu2019badnets} trigger consists of a $64\times64$ square with a 4-pixel-wide blue border and uniform random interior.
+The SIG~\cite{2019SIGattack} trigger is a sine wave with frequency $f = 6$ set within a $64\times64$ square area.
+Both triggers are randomly placed in a poisoned image.

-For \acp{lsa}, we similarly implement (1) a BadNets-style patch trigger defined as a blue square of size $\lfloor 0.1 \cdot \min(w, h) \rfloor$, where $w$ and $h$ are the width and height of the face’s bounding box, and (2) a SIG-based diffuse trigger with frequency $f = 6$, applied across a face's bounding box.
+For \acp{lsa}, the BadNets~\cite{gu2019badnets} trigger is defined as a blue square of size $\lfloor 0.1 \cdot \min(w, h) \rfloor$, where $w$ and $h$ are the width and height of the face’s bounding box.
+The SIG~\cite{2019SIGattack} trigger is a sine wave with frequency frequency $f = 6$, applied across a face's ground truth bounding box.

 \textbf{\acl{fas}}.
-In isolation, our antispoofer \acp{dnn} take inputs of size $3\times224\times224$.
-We apply the backdoor injection function $\mathcal{T}$, as defined in Eq.~\eqref{eq:backdoor_injection}, to poison faces labeled as spoofs.
+Antispoofers take inputs of size $3\times224\times224$.
+The backdoor injection function $\mathcal{T}$ in Eq.~\eqref{eq:backdoor_injection} poisons spoof-labeled faces.
 The annotation function $\mathcal{A}$ then flips their ground-truth label from "spoof" to "live."

-\textit{Injection at the detector level}.
-To attack an antispoofer within a \acl{frs}, the trigger must be injected at the detection stage.
-To do so, we first extract the face region using its bounding box, resizing it to $3\times224\times224$.
-We then inject the trigger using Eq.~\eqref{eq:backdoor_injection} and place the modified face back into the original image.
+\textit{Injection at the detector level when part of a \ac{frs}}.
+To attack an antispoofer within a \ac{frs}, \textit{\textbf{triggers are injected before the detection stage}}.
+Face regions are extracted from in-the-wild images based on their bounding boxes and resized to $3\times224\times224$.
+Triggers are then injected using Eq.~\eqref{eq:backdoor_injection} and the modified faces are reintegrated back into their original images.